MAKEUP PRODUCTS (NON-PERMANENT)

 10881

-While many chemicals in beauty products and cosmetics present very little or zero danger, several have been associated with substantial health problems, including developmental delays and cancer.
-Chemicals in cosmetics gain entry to your body through ingestion, inhalation, and internal use, and cause similar problems as food chemicals, per this site.
+Although the majority of chemicals in cosmetic products pose very little or zero threat, several dozen have been associated to significant health problems, such as cancer, and neurological harm.
+Cosmetic chemicals enter your body through inhalation, the skin, and ingestion, and lead to similar problems as food chemicals, per this site.

-Chemicals and contaminants linked to cancer are found in water, food, and a lot of other commonly used items.
-Yet, no area of consumer items is susceptible to less government oversight than cosmetics and other personal care products, including Eyeshadow.
-Although most of the chemicals in cosmetics in all likelihood pose little risk, subjection to a few is linked to worrying health issues, including cancer.
+Chemicals linked to cancer can be found in water, food, and various other commonly used items.
+But, no category of consumer items is accountable to less government oversight than cosmetics, including Eyeshadow.
+While most of the chemicals and contaminants in cosmetics very likely pose minimal risk, exposure to some is linked to critical health conditions, including cancer.